 Medigap plans (Medicare supplement) are a set of plans purchased through private providers that essentially cover costs not otherwise included in your other Medicare coverage.
 This means that the cost of Medigap plans will vary according to provider and state.
-(Note: In 2020, Medigap plans C and F will no longer be available for purchase by people new to Medicare. )
+(Note: In 2021, Medigap plans C and F are not available for purchase by people new to Medicare after January 1, 2020. )

 Since the coverage is specific to your age, needs, location, and insurance provider, the price of a Medigap plan in 2021 will vary greatly.
 Each company determines individual premiums based on these factors.
 This is why it’s so important to compare plans and prices when choosing your Medigap provider.